 The course provides a systematic introduction into programming with an engineering orientation.
 In the lecture the algorithmic method is introduced and a procedural implementation based on MatLab is given (MatLab is a widely-used tool in engineering and includes a programming language closely related to C/C++).
-The technique of modular and structured program construction is shown and practiced given elected examples.
-Topics:
+The technique of modular and structured program construction is shown and practiced in exercise and tutorials given elected examples.

 - Overview of MatLab, predefined operators and functions.

-- Algorithms, elementary steps, statements, control flow, nesting, top-down-, bottom-up-strategy.
+- Algorithms, variables, elementary steps, statements, control flow, nesting, top-down-, bottom-up-strategy.

 - Self-defined MatLab functions, scripts and toolboxes.

-- Boolean Algebra, logical expressions, branching in control flow.
+- Boolean Algebra, logical variables, logical expressions, branching in control flow.

 - Loops and vectorisation.

-- Vektors, polynoms, matrices, basic polynom, vector and matrix operations.
+- Vectors, polynoms, matrices, basic polynom, vector and matrix operations.

 - Reading and writing of files.